1ux/DCF77Decode/README.md

 1. copy the library into the project directory.
 2. Include the two headers: #include ".../basic_dcf77.h" and #include ".../DebugProject.h"
 3. If you do not want any error handling it is sufficient to call the two functions: first receiveDCF77(...) to receive a DCF string and then decodeDCF77(...) to decode the string and write it into a TimeStampDCF77 variable.
-4. If something does not work, activate the error output on the serial interface in DebugProject.h by defining the line #define DEBUG_WATCHDOG.
+4. If something does not work, activate the error output on the serial interface in DebugProject.h by defining the line #define DEBUG_SERIAL.

 Here is a minimal example application: